tugrul512bit/CompressedStringLib/README.md

 ## PredictorString Optimized With Huffman Encoding

 By default, PredictorString does not enable Huffman Encoding for speed.
-With ```CompressedStringLib::PredictorString<UnsignedIntegerPrefixType>::OPTIMIZE_WITH_HUFFMAN_ENCODING``` parameter given to its constructor,
+With ```CompressedStringLib::PredictorString<UnsignedIntegerPrefixType>::OPTIMIZE_WITH_HUFFMAN_ENCODING``` parameter given to its constructor, it further compresses the internal char-literal data to save some more space (despite allocating some memory for Huffman Tree & its lookup tables).

 ```C++
 std::string str;